szyth/quran-ebooks/README.md

 # run the following shell command from root of project.
 mkdir -p pdfs && for f in output/*.html; do ebook-convert "$f" "pdfs/$(basename "${f%.html}.pdf")" --disable-font-rescaling --pdf-default-font-size 32  --pdf-page-margin-left 15 --pdf-page-margin-right 15 --pdf-page-margin-top 15 --pdf-page-margin-bottom 15; done

+# Created PDFs can be found in `pdfs` folder

-# or do manually with the following (make sure `fonts` folder should exist in the same directory as of `filename.html`)
+# or do manually with the following command. (make sure `fonts` folder should exist in the same directory as of `filename.html`)
 ebook-convert filename.html filename.pdf --disable-font-rescaling --pdf-default-font-size 32  --pdf-page-margin-left 15 --pdf-page-margin-right 15 --pdf-page-margin-top 15 --pdf-page-margin-bottom 15

-# Created EPUBs can be found in `pdfs` folder

 ```